EchterAlsFake/VidFetch_Discord_Bot/README.md

 ## To-Do List:

-- Code refactoring
+- Code refactoring : ✓
-- Support for other languages than English
+- Support for other languages than English : German ✓, French: ✘, Spanish: ✘, Japanese: ✘  (More comming soon)
-- Threading for the whole Bot
+- Threading for the whole Bot : ✓
-- Playlist Support
+- Playlist Support : ✓
-- 24/7 hosting
+- 24/7 hosting : ✘

 ## Releases: